le-soul/FinalProjectAdvancedPython/README.md

 #### Decision Tree

 `Option 1:` This command predicts air conditioning appearance using a decision tree classifier.
 The classifier utilizes one input features: "buy_price" to predict whether a property has air conditioning or not.
+Output will be in the folder called outputs, named Decision_Tree_Ac.png
 ```
 python scripts/main.py training -i dataset/houses_Madrid.csv -o outputs -css -d "has ac"
 ```

 `Option 2:`This command predicts parking availability using a decision tree classifier.
 The classifier utilizes two input features: "buy_price" and "district_id" to predict whether a property has parking or not.
 ```
-python scripts/main.py training -i dataset/houses_Madrid.csv -o outputs -css -d "has parking"
+python scripts/main.py training -i dataset/houses_Madrid.csv -o outputs -css -d "has parking".
+Output will be in the folder called outputs, named Decision_Tree_Parking.png
 ```

 ### Tests